wfw00d/GCD-Project/codebook.md

 The next 20 columns identify average acceleration or jerk along the X-direction, Y-direction, or Z-direction, according to what the acceleration is attributed to.
 I believe this to be in m/sec^2 for acceleration and m/sec^3 for the jerk.

 The following 13 columns identify the mean values of the FFT.
-I am honestly not familiar enough with the Fourier Transform in this context to provide units of measurement, unless my previous units of measurement are wrong.
+Which will provide the mean measurements for the respective measure according to its frequency.

 Following those, there are another 20 columns that measure the average acceleration or jerk values along a specific direction if supplied (with a "...X", "...Y", or a "...Z" noting a direction in the cartesian coordinates)